Las Vegas in August 2025

 Summer Hakkasan Nights

-• What to expect: EDM parties with top DJs and bottle service.
-Expect lines after 11 pm.
-Book tables early for weekend entry
+EDM parties with top DJs and bottle service.
+Long lines after 11 pm—book tables early.

 Highlights for different traveller types